eclipse-bluechi/bluechi/doc/docs/configuration.md

 # Configuration

-For a list of supported options incl. an explanation please refer to the the MAN pages for [bluechi-controller(5)](./man/bluechi-controller-conf.md) and [bluechi-agent(5)](./man/bluechi-agent-conf.md).
+For a list of supported options incl. an explanation please refer to the MAN pages for [bluechi-controller(5)](./man/bluechi-controller-conf.md) and [bluechi-agent(5)](./man/bluechi-agent-conf.md).

 ## Loading order